- Prospective undergraduate students

 For students who earned U.S.-source income in 2017, including scholarships, those federal forms are probably the 1040NR-EZ and the Form 8843 or the 1040NR and the Form 8843.
 The deadline for sending completed forms and any payments is usually April 15.

 Wisconsin State Income Taxes - The Wisconsin Department of Revenue

 The Wisconsin Department of Revenue website is a great resource.
 Most international students/scholars will need to file the individual Form 1NPR.
 However, you should always read the instructions for any tax form to be sure you are using the correct form.
 The forms must be sent to the Wisconsin Department of Revenue by April 15.

 Tax Preparation Assistance and Resources

-Glacier Tax Prep: If you were employed at Marquette in 2015, you may be familiar with the Glacier payroll system.
-This system also provides tax preparation assistance for a small fee – about $35.
+Glacier Tax Prep: If you were employed at Marquette in 2017, you may be familiar with the Glacier payroll system.
+This system also provides tax preparation assistance for a moderate fee.
 The Glacier Tax Prep software will determine if you are a resident or a non-resident for tax purposes and will offer a step-by-step process to complete your federal tax forms.
-Learn more and purchase an individual access code for Glacier Tax Prep at https://www.glaciertax.com/
+Learn more and purchase an individual access code for Glacier Tax Prep.

 Sprintax is another tax preparation software.
-It is an on-line system that is especially designed for international students and scholars and will guide you through each part of the 1040NR tax return process.
-The service costs about $36 and helps you prepare and print the appropriate federal tax forms.
-Learn more about Sprintax at: https://www.sprintax.com/
+It is an online system that is especially designed for international students and scholars and will guide you through each part of the federal 1040NR tax return process for a moderate fee.
+Learn how Sprintax works.

 Internal Revenue Service - The IRS number for toll-free recorded tax information is 1-800-829-1040.